Ultrametric analogues of Ulam stability of groups

 \subsection{Splitting and lifting}

-See \cite[Chapter IV]{Brown} and \cite[Chapter 7]{Rotman} for more detail.
+See \cite[Chapter IV]{Brown} and \cite[Chapter 7]{Rotman} for more details.
 These results will be relevant starting from Section \ref{s:vpropi}.
-All statements -- apart from Lemma \ref{lem:cohopk} -- are standard, but we remind them here since we will need some specific constructions in the sequel. \\
+All statements -- apart from Lemma \ref{lem:cohopk} -- are standard, but we recall them here since we will need some specific constructions in the sequel.

 Let $1 \to N \to E \to Q \to 1$ be a group extension.
-A \emph{splitting} is a homomorphic section $ \sigma : Q \to E$: if one exists we say that the extension \emph{splits}, which is equivalent to $E \cong N \rtimes Q$, and the image of this section is a \emph{complement of $N$}.
-Consider splittings $\sigma_1, \sigma_2 : Q \to E$ with complements $Q_1, Q_2$.
+A \emph{splitting} is a homomorphic section $ \sigma \colon Q \to E$: if one exists we say that the extension \emph{splits}, which is equivalent to $E \cong N \rtimes Q$, and the image of this section is a \emph{complement of $N$}.
+Consider splittings $\sigma_1, \sigma_2 \colon Q \to E$ with complements $Q_1, Q_2$.
 The complements are \emph{conjugate} if there exists $g \in E$ such that $gQ_1g^{-1} = Q_2$, which implies that there exists $g \in N$ such that $g \sigma_1 g^{-1} = \sigma_2$.
-Because of this we may refer to the splittings themselves being conjugate, and the conjugating element may be assumed to lie in $N$. \\
+Because of this we may refer to the splittings themselves being conjugate, and the conjugating element may be assumed to lie in $N$.

 Splitting problems are a special case of the more general \emph{lifting problems}: given a group $\Gamma$, and a homomorphism $\Gamma \xrightarrow{\f} G/N$, can this be lifted to a homomorphism $\Gamma \xrightarrow{\ff} G$?
 Are all lifts conjugate?